AshwinAchuS10/realm-electron/README.md

 This happens with the latest version or version after **realm@11.3.0**

 If the realm@11.3.0 is used the application, if we try to install/update any newer version,it automatically closes and installs the updated version without any issues.

+---

+### To skip all steps above.

+There is a folder **reproduction-exe** which contains two executable files

+**RealmElectron Setup 1.0.0.exe (using realm@11.9.0)**

+**RealmElectron Setup 3.0.0.exe (using realm@11.3.0)**

+---

+Case - 1

+1 - Install and open the application **RealmElectron Setup 1.0.0.exe**

+2 - Now try to install the exe **RealmElectron Setup 3.0.0.exe**.
+Now windows will ask you to close the existing application with a popup, even though you retry n number of times, the application will not close.
+So you have to manually close the process **RealmElectron** in the Task manager.

+---

+Case -  2 (Make sure no version is installed)

+1 - Install and open the application **RealmElectron Setup 3.0.0.exe**

+2 - Now try to install the exe **RealmElectron Setup 1.0.0.exe**.
+This will succeed and updates the application since the existing version of application uses **realm@11.3.0**

+---